tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.router.callro(bucket_id, function_name, {argument_list}, {options})

-    Call the user function on the shard storing the bucket with the specified bucket_id value in read-only mode (similar to calling vshard.router.call with mode='read').
+    Call the function identified by function-name on the shard storing the bucket identified by bucket_id, in read-only mode (similar to calling vshard.router.call with mode='read').
 See the
     :ref:`Processing requests <vshard-process-requests>` section for details on function operation.